section-engineering-education/engineering-education/content/articles/the-hash-code-function-in-java/index.md

 ### Prerequisites
 To follow through this article, the reader should:
-- Have a basic knowledge on how to use either IntelliJ IDEA or Eclipse.
+- Have basic knowledge on how to use either IntelliJ IDEA or Eclipse.
 - Have basic knowledge of Lombok (For our POJO classes, the Lombok library can avoid the generation of boilerplate code.
-And, all of this takes place throughout the compilation process) [Lombok-maven ](https://search.maven.org/classic/#search%7Cga%7C1%7Clombok).
+And, all this takes place throughout the compilation process) [Lombok-maven ](https://search.maven.org/classic/#search%7Cga%7C1%7Clombok).
 - Have a piece of information about [Commons-lang](https://search.maven.org/classic/#search%7Cga%7C1%7Capache-commons-lang) for the Apache commons lang's to generate a hash code.
 - Know how to use Java's Simple Logging Facade (SLF4J).
 It serves as a front for a variety of logging systems. ​

-### Table of contents.
+### Table of contents
 - [Overview on hashCode() in Java](#overview-on-hashcode-in-java)
 - [Using hashCode() in Data Structures](#using-hashcode-in-data-structures)
 - [Understanding How hashCode() Works](#understanding-how-hashcode-works)